AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-26-An-algorithm-for-polygons-with-rounded-corners.md

 }
 </code></pre>

 In essence, the information that we're trying to find here, is where exactly the center of the circle is located (the angle or it's reflex) as well as the correct drawing order of the arc (clockwise or counter clockwise).
 This is what the above if/else block takes care of.
-Let's for a second assume that the angle which calculated is sufficient and simply half it to find the bisector:
+Let's for a second assume that the angle that we have calculated is sufficient, and simply halve it to find the bisector:

 <script src="//toolness.github.io/p5.js-widget/p5-widget.js"></script>
 <script type="text/p5" data-p5-version="1.2.0" data-autoplay data-preview-width="350" data-height="400">